sheryew/tp/docs/DeveloperGuide.md

 1. User requests to list all employees.
 2. HR Insight shows a list of employees.
-3. User requests to add or deduct an amount from an employee's claim by specifying the employee's index.
+3. User requests to allocate or deduct an amount from the employee's claim budget by specifying the employee's index.
 4. HR Insight displays the updated claim of the specified employee.

     Use case ends.